Step-By-Step: How To Go About Lettings As A First-Time Landlord

 - If you are a leaseholder – Do you have permission from your freeholder to rent out your property?

 - If you have a mortgage – Do you have the lender’s permission?
 You will need to convert the property into a ‘Buy to Let’ mortgage.
+Have you held your mortgage for less than 6 months?
+You will be unlikely to be granted permission.

 - Fire safety issues – Is the property safe in regards to cladding/insulation/fire alarms/balcony works, according to the latest safety requirements?
 Are any internal works expected soon?
 If yes, how disruptive would this be?
 Many tenants work from home, and although disclosing works is not a legal requirement, under the Consumer Protection Legislation, tenants need to be given all the information that may influence their decision to rent from you.